 Chapter 4 gives us some clues as to what prompted Paul to write this letter to the Philippians.
 Not only did he want to encourage them to rejoice in all circumstances, but he also wanted, specifically, to thank them for the gift they had sent him.

 Commentaries are great resources when used at the right time.
 Don’t consult them until after you have done your own thorough study of the scriptures.
-Wiersbe has an online commentary of Philippians that I use and recommend.
+Wiersbe has a commentary of Philippians that I use and recommend.
+I also recommend checking out this video from the Bible Project that gives a great overview of Philippians.